-Most of us are familiar with sign language but few people know much about cued speech, an increasingly popular alternative means of communication for hearing impaired individuals.
+Most of us are familiar with sign language but few people know much about cued speech, an increasingly popular alternative means of communication for deaf and hard of hearing individuals.
 In a nutshell, cued speech uses hand-shapes and placement, combined with mouth movements, in order to communicate.

-Though gaining in popularity, cued speech has also come to be a point of controversy in the deaf and hearing-impaired community.
+Though gaining in popularity, cued speech has also come to be a point of controversy in the deaf and hard of hearing community.

 How Cued Speech Works